 Freight accounting is what gets hit that hardest when a shipper isn’t properly using freight density and weight when classifying their shipments.
 That’s because if your weight or density is off, the amount the carrier charges will always vary from what you were quoted on the day of the shipment.
 This causes the auditing process to be much more complex, and more time spent by staff backtracking to update and fixed previously closed monthly books.

 For example, a company manufactures and ships industrial HVAC units.
 In 2016, they were getting hit with hundreds of thousands of dollars in ad bills.
-They use a 2-teir FAK, and because they weren’t factoring in dimensional weight, they were classifying their freight incorrectly.
-Once the carriers weight and measured the freight, gaining the correct information, the shipments would be bumped up into that higher priced FAK tier.
+They use a 2-tier FAK, and because they weren’t factoring in the dimensional weight, they were classifying their freight incorrectly.
+Once the carriers weighed and measured the freight, gaining the correct information, the shipments would be bumped up into that higher-priced FAK tier.
 Then, a month or two later, the reclassification charges would show up on an invoice causing major problems with auditing and budgeting.